2. MEMBERSHIP REQUIREMENTS

 2.11 Any Club or Club representative found guilty of serious irregularities regarding Players Contract payments under The FA Rules may be expelled from the Company in accordance with these Rules and, in addition, may be fined such sum as the Board shall determine.

-2.12 The Company will hold a register of the full name of the company/unincorporated entity constituting each Club.
-If the Club is an incorporated entity, it must provide the Company with its company registration number.
+2.12 The Company will hold a membership register of the full name of the company/unincorporated entity constituting each Club.
+If the Club is an incorporated entity, it must provide the Company with its company name and registration number.
 If the Club is an unincorporated entity, it must provide the Company with the name of an individual in whose name the membership of the Company will be vested.
+A Club must notify the Company of all proposed changes to the information held by the League in the membership register in respect of the Club including any proposed change of company name or the name of an individual in whose name the membership of the Company is vested.

 The Company will provide a copy of its membership register to The FA annually.